 All you need is a sturdy pair of shoes and a walking stick, if you like!
-If you have 30 minutes a day, you are set for a healthy routine.
-And just think, it does not require a gym membership!
+If you have 30 minutes a day, you can start a healthy routine.
+And just think, it does not even require a gym membership!

 In this blog, I would like to touch on these benefits of walking; and add some tips to physical, mental and social well-being as we enjoy this active lifestyle.

 In the 5 Blue Zones that Dan Buettner and his colleagues found around the world, there were several things they all had in common.
 Beside a simple diet, they all spent time walking.

 Perhaps you remember hearing about the Blue Zones where many of the people in those communities lived long, productive lives well into their 80s, 90s and beyond.

 Builds Muscle Endurance